MooersLab/emacs-learning-spiral-hydra/README.md

 We use the pop-up menu nature of hydras to quickly access a list of Emacs keybindings that we are trying to master by building muscle memory of those key bindings.
 Actually, we are trying to build up muscle memory of the key bindings so that we do not have to recall them when we need to use them.
 We open the pop-up menu by entering `C-c 1`.
-We can close the hydra by clicking on it, by clicking on the `q` button, or by entering \textbf{q} on the keyboard.
+We can close the hydra by clicking on it, by clicking on the **q** button, or by entering **q** on the keyboard.

 The lazy way of using this list is to invoke it at the start of work session in Emacs.
 We can scan the list as a quick reminder of the keybindings that we are trying to master.
 A more robust approach would be to set aside several minutes for the purpose of entering each keybinding that we are trying to master 5 or 10 times on the keyboard in order to build muscle memory.
-It is unlikely that you would have time to go to the complete list, but this approach is effective when you work with 5 to 10 keys at a time each day.
+It is unlikely that you would have time to go through the complete list, but this approach is effective when you work with 5 to 10 keys at a time each day.
 The goal is to build up the muscle memory of the key bindings on this list.

 After the keybinding is internalized, you can move the keybinding to the list of mastered keybindings in another hdyra that lists the key bindings that you think you have mastered.